 Figure 24 and Figure 25 present sales of screw-based CFLs versus sales of pin-based CFLs by quarter for California and the U.S., respectively.
-These graphs show that medium screw-based CFL sales are generally double those of pin-based CFLs and that, over time, relative shares of screw-based CFLs appear to grow while pin-based CFL sales stay relatively constant.
+These graphs show that medium screw-based CFL sales generally range from double to triple those of pin-based CFLs and that, over time, relative shares of screw-based CFLs appear to grow while pin-based CFL sales stay relatively constant.

-19 A caveat to the market shares of halogens by market channel should be noted.
+21 A caveat to the market shares of halogens by market channel should be noted.
 In particular, lighting showrooms and small specialty lighting stores arguably account for a significant amount of medium based halogen lamps unit sales.
 Insofar as the lamp tracking database does not account for these relatively small stores, the share of sales through the hardware and home improvement market channel might be overstated.